FinnishDesignShop/SafeQueue/README.md

 ------- | --------------------------
 0.1.* | 5.1, 5.2
 0.2.* | ^5.3.16
-0.3.* | ^5.4.9
+>=0.3.* | ^5.4.9

 #### How it Works

 SafeQueue overrides a small piece of Laravel functionality to make the queue worker daemon safe for use with Doctrine.
-It makes sure that the worker exits if the EntityManager is closed after an exception.
-For good measure it also clears the EM before working each job.
+It makes sure that the worker exits if any registered EntityManagers are closed after an exception.
+For good measure it also clears all registered managers before working each job.

 #### Installation